Cloister Road Surgery

 Get involved - we welcome feedback

 There is an active Patient group which welcomes new members.
 In the past this has been mainly an online group which stays in contact through email, but we have started to meet face to face twice a year (spring and early autumn).
-Please do consider joining us - a quick email to the secretary (email@example.com) will do the trick.
+Please do consider joining us - a quick email to Practice Manager (email@example.com) will do the trick.

 Family and Friends test